overte-org/overte-docs-sphinx/docs/source/host/maintain-domain/manage-visitors.rst

 Silence a User in Your Domain
 -----------------------------

 Many times, a visitor in your domain simply does not have the correct audio settings defined on their computer.
-As a result, they may output uncomfortable sounds into your domain (heavy breathing, typing, background noise, and white noise are audio issues people have when they first download Vircadia).
+As a result, they may output uncomfortable sounds into your domain (heavy breathing, typing, background noise, and white noise are audio issues people have when they first download Overte).

 To silence a specific user in your domain: